Docker Configuration Reference

 Using DEBUG=* will generate extensive log output from Browserless and all npm packages.
 This can significantly impact performance and disk space.
 Use sparingly and only for troubleshooting.

-When using a load balancer or reverse proxy (like NGINX) in front of Browserless, you may need to configure these variables so Browserless can generate correct external URLs (e.g., in the /sessions API).
+When using a load balancer or reverse proxy (like NGINX) in front of Browserless, you need to configure the external address so Browserless can generate correct external URLs (e.g., in the /sessions API).

 | Variable | Description | Example |